 There is a big difference between an intolerance to food and a food allergy.
 Symptoms related to food allergy are much more severe and are usually apparent within 2 hours.
 Symptoms caused by an intolerance meanwhile can be delayed up to three days, making it very difficult to identify the specific ingredient that is causing a reaction.
 Click here to learn more about the difference between allergy and intolerance.

 Some people really are addicted to sugar; trying to tell them not to eat sugar is like telling a drug addict to simply stop taking their drug.
 Why?
 Because sugar addiction, like food intolerances, affects the same biochemical systems in your body as highly addictive drugs.
 Cutting down on sugar can cause withdrawal symptoms, but they don’t last long, and once you have got through it you will feel like a new you!

-The low GL Diet can help gradually reduce sugar intolerance, and the identification and elimination of any food intolerances using a YorkTest is also essential in order for the approach to be fully effective.
+The low GL Diet can help gradually reduce sugar intolerance, and the identification and elimination of any food intolerances* using a YorkTest programme can also be important in order for the approach to be fully effective.

 YorkTest do not offer a specific sugar intolerance test.
 Instead they test your IgG antibody reactions to up to 208 food and drink ingredients, including sugar.
 Not only can they identify your individual “trigger foods”, which could be the root cause of your symptoms, they also provide comprehensive nutritional support to help you safely remove them from your diet.

 *YorkTest define food intolerance as a food-specific IgG reaction.

 8 out of 10 customers saw an improvement following a YorkTest programme

 Premium Food Intolerance Test

 Request a callback